cristianvasquez/solidin/comments.md

     - Operation handlers all around.
 This could be an interface a third party store implements

 Examples:
- 'Composite Store' a complicated object with url patterns and all.

-not to use yet.
+ 'Composite Store' + url patterns + several stores.
+Why not to just mount a store to a path?